DanJFletcher/ag-locksmithing/README.md

 # ag-locksmithing
-A demo site for A&amp;G Locksmithing
+A demo site for A&amp;G Locksmithing.
+Frontend only for now.